phpredis/phpredis/README.markdown

 /* Consume messages for 'mygroup', 'consumer1' */
 $obj_redis->xReadGroup('mygroup', 'consumer1', ['s1' => 0, 's2' => 0]);

-/* Consume messages for 'mygroup', 'consumer1' which where not consumed yet */
+/* Consume messages for 'mygroup', 'consumer1' which where not consumed yet by the group */
 $obj_redis->xReadGroup('mygroup', 'consumer1', ['s1' => '>', 's2' => '>']);

 /* Read a single message as 'consumer2' wait for up to a second until a message arrives. */